Snyder Academic Center

 However, submitting ACT or SAT scores could help you with NAIA eligibility and scholarship eligibility.

-Your first step is to submit a free application
+Your first step is to submit a free application.

 After you apply and submit your transcript, your admissions counselor will review your application and process a decision.